-There are certain terms that are fundamental to understand before you start betting – and favorite is one of them.
+There are some things you simply must understand before you start sports betting – and knowing what a favorite is, is one of them.

-Being able to identify the favorite from the underdog – and what that means when you bet – is the nursery slope for any sports bettor looking or learning to find their feet.
+Being able to identify the favorite from the underdog – and knowing what that means when you bet – is Sports Betting 101.

 A favorite is the team or individual that the sportsbook expects to win.